-Appellate Rule 28 lists twelve specific parts to include in your brief.
-Your brief should include all twelve parts as well.
+Appellate Rule 28 lists thirteen specific parts to include in your brief.
+Your brief should include all thirteen parts as well.
 While we can’t tell you what to write in those sections, we can help you put them together.

 Where to Get More Help With Your Appeal:

 - For information about when to start the process with your Notice of Appeal check out our post on the subject;

 - Read the two main Appellate Rules on the format requirements of appellate briefs in Appellate Rule 28 and Appellate Rule 32;

 - For tips on how to write the argument portion and otherwise fill in your brief, check out our post on the topic; and

 - Contact the lawyers at Browne House Law for help with your Alabama appeal.